sambrady0652/calculator/README.md

 # Calculator

 Supply an operator-separated string of numbers you would like to have calculated

-Note: please supply only one operator, but feel free to supply as many numbers as you'd like
+Please supply only one operator, but feel free to supply as many numbers as you'd like

 ## Setup